YayoKB/Secondhand/README.md

 ## Second Hand Thrift

 Second Hand Thrift (Fest) is an organised event run by Laura Rainbird and held in various areas across Cape Town.
-I chose it because they only had a Facebook page acting as their main web presence.
+I chose it because they only had a Facebook page acting as their main web presence, as well as the fact that I am personally friends with Laura and would enjoy doing this for her.

-The main theme I went for was earthy greens and browns due to the fact that thrifting is meant to be better for the environment than buying newly produced clothing and items.
+The main theme I went for was earthy greens and browns - linked to sustainability, earth - due to the fact that thrifting is meant to be better for the environment than buying newly produced clothing and items.